-The Media Production concentration--part of the B.S. degree in Mass Communications--prepares graduates to successfully enter the exciting and ever-changing world of media production--a world where ideas come to life.
+The media production concentration of our mass communications program — launched in 2021 — prepares graduates to successfully enter the exciting and ever-changing world of media production — a world where ideas come to life.

-The Robertson School is a proud professional program, and so our program gives you the skills courses you’ll need to help launch your career.
-Topics include the media production industry, media writing, beginning and advanced media production, graphics tools (the Adobe Creative Cloud), digital photography, TV studio production and animation.
+The Robertson School is proud of our professional program, as it gives you the skills you’ll need to help launch your career.
+Course topics include the media production industry, media writing, beginning and advanced media production, graphics tools (Adobe Creative Cloud), digital photography, TV studio production and animation.
 You’ll also take courses to give you important big-picture perspectives on entrepreneurship, law, ethics and media careers.
 You’ll finish with a capstone course and projects to add to your already-growing portfolio of work from previous courses to show potential employers.